 - The Title IX Coordinator will forward its investigative report summarizing its investigation of allegations against an employee to the Vice President for Human Resources or designee.
 Complainant, respondent, and their advisors may submit written responses to the report to the Vice President for Human Resources within 10 days of their receipt of the report.
 The Vice President for Human Resources or designee will review the report and may: 1) place the employee on administrative leave; 2) for employees who are not subject to Civil Service Commission Regulations or members of a collective bargaining agreement, terminate the respondent’s employment; and/or 3) file charges against the employee for Sexual Harassment and Sexual Assault and schedule a live hearing.

 - The Deputy Title IX Coordinator will forward its investigative report summarizing its investigation of allegations made against a student, to the Director of Student Conduct.
 The Director of Student Conduct shall consider any written responses received from complainant, respondent and their advisors within 10 days of their receipt of the report.
-The Director of Student Conduct may file charges against the student for Sexual Harassment or Sexual Assault, or in the alternative, may file charges for violating the Student Code of Conduct.
+If the Complaint is not dismissed pursuant to paragraphs 9 and 10 above, the Director of Student Conduct shall file charges against the student for Sexual Harassment or Sexual Assault.
+If the Complaint is dismissed, the Director of Student Conduct may file charges for violating the Student Code of Conduct.
 Charges filed for Sexual Harassment or Sexual Assault shall be resolved by live hearing.